 - Enterprise: custom pricing with advanced features like SSO, audit logs, priority support.

-Very easy to set up; minimal learning curve for basic workflows | Task-based pricing can become expensive as automations scale or complexity increases (many steps/actions) |
+- Task-based pricing can become expensive as automations scale or increase in complexity (many steps/actions).

-Explore Now2.
-Make (formerly Integromat)
+2. Make (formerly Integromat)

 Make is a visual, low-code/no-code automation platform that gives more control over data flows and conditional/branching logic.
 It tends to be more flexible than Zapier if you have more complex workflows, want more control over timing, execution intervals, and want to optimize cost vs operations.